golang/proposal/design/45713-workspace.md

 `replace` directives are respected when building the build list because many modules already have many `replace`s in them that are necessary to properly build them.
-Not respecting them would break users unnessesarily. `replace` directives exist in the workspace file to allow for resolving conflicts between `replace`s in workspace modules.
+Not respecting them would break users unnecessarily. `replace` directives exist in the workspace file to allow for resolving conflicts between `replace`s in workspace modules.
 Because all workspace modules exist as co-equals in the workspace, there is no clear and intuitive way to resolve